March 3, 2021

 Telemedicine: The Future of Post-Acute Care

 Hospital admissions, staffing, infection control, and financial vitality are but a few issues keeping senior living facility leaders up at night.
 COVID-19 compounded these challenges and created an unprecedented need for innovations in safety measures, clinical care delivery, and efficiencies.
-Today, telemedicine solutions are in the spotlight, and facilities that adopt a solid telemedicine program will be well-positioned to thrive in a post-COVID world.
+Today, telemedicine solutions are in the spotlight, and facilities that adopt a solid telemedicine program will be well-positioned to help post-acute care thrive in a post-COVID world.

 We had the opportunity to talk with Chief Strategy Officer Carmen Fronczak and Skilled Nursing and Rehabilitation Administrator Stacey Zerban, from Friendship Village, a senior living community in St. Louis, Missouri, offering a continuum of care, including skilled nursing and long-term care.
 One of only 16% of senior living communities in the nation to be accredited by the Commission on Accreditation of Rehabilitation Facilities, Friendship Village recently made the strategic pivot to Sound Telemedicine at their Sunset Hills location, to give nursing staff and residents on-demand physician care on nights, weekends, and holidays.
 We want to share part of Carmen and Stacey’s conversation with other senior living communities, nursing facilities, and long-term care administrators considering telemedicine.